ethereum-optimism/optimism/docs/fault-proof-alpha/run-challenger.md

 - `<PRESTATE>` the prestate.json downloaded above.
 Note that this needs to precisely match the prestate used on-chain so must be the downloaded version and not a version built locally (see the [Goerli deployment details](./deployments.md#goerli))
 - `<L2_URL>` the OP-Goerli L2 archive node JSON RPC endpoint
-- `<PRIVATE_KEY>` the private key for a funded Goerli account.
+- `<PRIVATE_KEY>` is the private key for a funded Goerli account.
 For other ways to specify the account to use see `./op-challenger/bin/op-challenger --help`

 From inside the monorepo directory, run the challenger after setting these placeholders.